eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/conditions.md

     }

-**Note**: Do not confuse the `exists` *condition* described here and which takes the form `exists attribute` with the [`exists` *operator*](../../operator/exists) which takes form `attribute exists`.
+**Note**: Do not confuse the `exists` *condition* described here and which takes the form `exists t` with the
+[`exists` *operator*](../../operator/exists) which
+takes form `t exists`.

 ### `if (nonempty ...)`